 - Where face-to-face contact is essential, this should be kept to 15 minutes or less wherever possible.

 - As much as possible, keep teams of students together, and keep teams as small as possible.

 For some teaching/study spaces (e.g. clinical cubicles/library) specific operating procedures will be put in place and this may include additional PPE requirements.
 Staff and students should ensure that they have read and adhere to the guidance for these areas.

-In line with government advice for the National Restriction period starting on November 52020, face covering should be worn in all learning environments including laboratories.
+In line with government advice for the National Lockdown period starting on 5 January 2021, face masks must be worn in all learning environments including laboratories.
 For some Laboratory spaces specific operating procedures will be put in place and this may include additional PPE requirements.
 Staff and students should ensure that they have read and adhere to the guidance for these areas.